tufts-ml/SSL-vs-SSL-benchmark/README.md

 # SSL-vs-SSL-benchmark
 This is the code for benchmark comparing self-supervised and semi-supervised deep classifiers for medical images

+# Supplementary Materials
+Here we provide the Supplementary Materials[Appendix.pdf/] of our benchmark.
+The Supplement includes following sections to describe the experiments and analysis in more details.
+- Code and Data Splits for Reproducibility
+- Dataset Details
+- Additional Results
+- Algorithms Details
+- Additional Analysis

 # Setup
 ### Prepare datasets